metova/swift-style-guide/README.md

 *Rationale: The more compact version is easier to read, and no information is lost.*

+---

 ### Typealiasing

-Use typealiases to make your code more clear.
+#####Use typealiases to make your code more clear.
 This is especially true when dealing with units of measure.

-**Preferred:**
+*Preferred:*

 ```swift
 typealias Miles = Double